meks77/quarkus-axonframework-extension/README.md

 * provides dev services for the event stores
 * provides an integration similar to the spring integration

+## Documentation & User Guide
+Please follow the [user guide](docs/modules/ROOT/pages/index.adoc) to get started with this extension.

+The source for the example is available in the [examples directory](examples).

 ## Current state

 ### Injectable Beans